Skip to content

 Western sky

-stars visible tonight in the western sky from equatorial latitudes
+Stars visible in the western sky tonight from the equatorial latitudes

 Stars in the western sky tonight in equatorial latitudes, image: Stellarium